A Travel Price Comparison for Italy Brescia vs. Bergamo for Food, Attractions, Nightlife, and Couples

 Bergamo is a nice place to visit for backpackers.
 However, Brescia is not particularly known for backpackers and budget travelers.

-Bergamo is popular with backpackers and budget travelers.
+It's common for backpackers to visit Bergamo.
 While it's not the most popular backpacker city in Italy, it does have a couple of hostels and guesthouses that offer affordable rates and a young vibe.

-Brescia is a good destination for this activity.
+Brescia is a challenging destination for budget travelers and backpackers due to the higher prices.
 It's not a particularly popular backpacker destination but there are some affordable guesthouses.

 Is Brescia or Bergamo Better for Students?